hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 2. The valleys you go through when you doubt your idea and worry that all the effort you've put in is a bummer
 3. As you do more market research and start finding that there are other things out there that are similar to your idea, and you start feeling like a bit of a fraud, it's kind of a bummer
 4. I thought it would be more fun to join a coworking space, but working there on nights and evenings, it was always empty and a little lonesome

+## what I learned about myself

+When you work on a team, you can learn about how you work on a team.
+On a team, hopefully, your team supports you, and provides you feedback to keep you on track.
+On your own, if you start to drift out of your lane, you're going to just keep drifting.
+On a team, if your energy flags, your teammates can pick up the slack and the project keeps moving forard.
+On your own, it just ... kind of ... stops.

+I think that everyone will drift in a different direction and probably stop somewhere interesting.
+For myself, I learned that when my natural instincts are unchecked, I'm inclined to fuss over the code and try to get things just right, and I'm completely unmotivated by actually delivering completed products to other human beings at any point.

+Good to know!

 ## why I stopped working on this